 Your finances and COVID-19

-COVID-19, also known as coronavirus, is a new illness that can affect your lungs and airways.
+COVID-19, also known as coronavirus, is an illness that can affect your lungs and airways.
 Ireland is trying to reduce transmission of the virus by implementing a range of measures.
 You can read more about the measures currently in effect.

 You may be worried about falling into financial difficulties during this period.
 For example, if your income drops due to coronavirus restrictions or you incur unexpected expenses, you may find you don’t have enough to cover your usual outgoings.

 This document answers some of the questions you might have around paying your bills and meeting other financial commitments.
 As this situation is rapidly changing, the information here is likely to change in the week ahead.

 Please check back as we will continue to add information as it is announced.
 You can also check twitter.com/citizensinfo for updates.

 If your income drops due to coronavirus restrictions, you may be entitled to income supports.
 You can also see our document on your employment rights during COVID-19 restrictions.

 - If you are sick and cannot work: Find out what your employer’s position is on sick pay.
 The Government has introduced a number of temporary measures to help you if you have to take time off work to self-isolate or if you are ill.
 You can get more information on Illness Benefit during the coronavirus pandemic.

 - If you cannot work because you have to take care of children or dependents: First of all you should find out what your employer’s position is on leave to look after children.
 The Government has asked employers to be as flexible as possible in allowing staff time off to look after their children or other members of their families.
 If you left work to care for a child because of school or childcare closures and your employer is no longer paying you, in some circumstances, you may qualify for the COVID-19 Pandemic Unemployment Payment.